-The following table presents the assumptions used in the Black-Scholes option pricing model to estimate the fair value of stock acquisition rights on the date of grant.
+The following table presents the assumptions used in the Black-Scholes option pricing model to estimate the fair value of the stock acquisition rights granted during the fiscal year ended March 31, 2015.
 The risk-free interest rate is based on the Japanese government bonds yield curve for the expected remaining term in effect at the date of grant.
 The expected volatility is based on the historical trading data of MHFG common stock.
 The expected remaining term is based on the average service period of Directors of MHFG, MHBK, MHTB and MHSC, which represents the period of time that stock acquisition rights granted are expected to be outstanding.
 The expected dividend yield is based on the dividend rate of MHFG common stock at the date of grant.